 Jason Furman, Assistant to the President for Economic Policy and Principal Deputy Director of the National Economic Council, wrote in his June 29, 2012 article “Upholding the Affordable Care Act Is a Win for Small Businesses,” available at the White House website:

 “The Supreme Court’s decision this week to uphold the Affordable Care Act is a historic win for the nation’s 6 million small businesses and their 54 million employees who will see fewer administrative headaches, pay lower premiums, and receive help to make the cost of covering employees more affordable.
 Those who claim that the law will place new burdens on small employers misunderstand and misrepresent how it will actually work – putting small businesses on a more competitive footing with larger firms.”

-Matthew Yglesias, Slate Business and Economics Correspondent, wrote in his July 2, 2012 article "Should Small Businesses Really Fear Obamacare?," available at www.slate.com:
+Matthew Yglesias, Slate Business and Economics Correspondent, wrote in his July 2, 2012 article “Should Small Businesses Really Fear Obamacare?,” available at the Slate website:

 “The bill [PPACA] in fact contains substantial benefits (some might even say giveaways) for small businesses.
 That starts with a program already under way to offer special subsidies to firms with fewer than 25 employees that want to offer health benefits.
 As long as your employees earn less than $50,000 on average… you can get a tax credit to defray 35 percent of the cost of the insurance if you’re a for-profit firm, and 25 percent if you’re a nonprofit.
 When the law really gets rolling in 2014, those subsidies rise to 50 percent for for-profits and 35 percent for nonprofits…